 What is the Village Movement?

-Members pay a fee for access to a wide variety of services including transportation, help with household tasks, or organized social activities.
+Members pay a fee for access to and help with vetted local services including transportation, handyman services, help with household tasks, and organized social activities.

 For example, if a Village member needs grab bars installed in their bathroom, they would contact their Village office.
 They could get a referral to an approved contractor or get help making the arrangements.

 Who is the Village Movement right for?